-Gopher rockfish north of Point Conception (34°27' N. latitude) was first assessed as a full stock assessment in 2005 (Key et al. 2005) using SS2 (version 1.19).
+Gopher rockfish north of Point Conception $(34^{\circ}27' \text{ N. latitude})$ was first assessed as a full stock assessment in 2005 (Key et al. 2005) using SS2 (version 1.19).
 The assessment was sensitive to the CPFV onboard observer index of abundance (referred to as Deb Wilson-Vandenberg's onboard observer index in this assessment).
-The final decision table was based around the emphasis given to the index.
-The stock was found to be at 97% depletion.
+The final decision table was based around the emphasis given to this index.
+The stock was found to be at 97% depletion in 2005.